calnix/DualVeTokenSystem/documents/veMoca.md

 - Treasury receives 226 MOCA

 User immediately loses all voting rights of the early redemption amount.
+*but what is the corresponding amount of veMoca? how do we calc. that?*
+*how much veMoca to burn?*
+*calculate asset ratio on initial veMoca or current VeMoca -decay*

+Early redemption is blockable by admin. enable/disable.

 ## Locking esMoca for veMoca

 - treated as MOCA
 - same formula applies

+## stakeOnBehalf for user

+- stake moca for them
+- we will decide duration

+## auto-staking

+Users can opt for rewards to be auto-staked to the same lock

+1. claim on a per lock basis and autocompound
+2. claimAll()

 ## 7-Day Unbonding Delay (Archived)